 If any part of our business is sold or transferred, your personal data may be disclosed to the new owner.

 Some of the service providers discussed above may be located outside the EEA or may transfer your personal data to their own service providers located outside the EEA.
-We will ensure that transfers made by our data processors will only be made in accordance with law using appropriate safeguards, such as Privacy Shield or the use of standard data protection clauses approved by the European Commission.
+We will ensure that transfers made by our data processors will only be made in accordance with law using appropriate safeguards, such as the standard data protection clauses approved by the European Commission.
 You may contact us if you would like further information.

 We may also transfer personal data outside the EEA from time to time: